 The Cricut Machine uses the online Design Space software, which is compatible with Windows and Mac computers.
 It is now a downloadable program but you still need an internet connection to use the full suite of features.
 There is also an app you can download for iOS which can be used offline.
 As for Android devices, the app is in beta and is only available in the US.

 The software is easy enough for beginners to learn and use, yet powerful enough to allow more advanced users to feel the freedom of using their own designs.
 Design Space comes fully loaded with Offline Mode (iOS), Print Then Cut, and SnapMat features.
 You can also import .JPG, .BMP, .PNG, .GIF, .SVG, and .DXF files for free, then convert them into cuttable shapes.
 This means you can use other design software like Photoshop or Illustrator to create images or find images online to convert.

-The Maker also comes with 50 ready-to-make projects that come free to help you get started right away.
-These not only help you get started with the Cricut Maker, but allow you to explore new ideas that you may not have thought of before.
+The Maker also comes with 50 free ready-to-make projects to help you get started right away.
+These not only help you get started with the Cricut Maker but allow you to explore new ideas that you may not have thought of before.

 Maintenance, Warranty, and Support

 The Maker comes with a 1-year warranty, starting at the date of purchase.
 The warranty is only valid from authorized resellers, which does include Amazon and the Cricut website if you are ordering online.

 Aside from switching out the cutting blades, cutting mats and other tools every so often, not much maintenance is required on the Cricut Maker.
 You will though want to make sure the machine is kept free from debris after cutting.